Let's put it on record: I'm no fan of Kickstarter.

-There’s more to it than the manipulative aspect, too.
-Anyone who enters the board gaming hobby at a later time, namely long after the Kickstarter has ended, misses out on those exclusives through no fault of their own.
-They're left with a lesser game that's missing gameplay components, and for what?
+Not to mention that anyone who enters the board gaming hobby at a later time—long after the Kickstarter has ended—misses out on those exclusives through no fault of their own.
+They're left with a lesser game that's missing gameplay components.

 Note: Kickstarter exclusives that don't affect gameplay are fine.